NSWPSC/accessibility-standard/The-Standard.md

 Australian governments must adhere – at a minimum – to WCAG 2.0 Level AA.

-But our goal is to take our digital accessibility beyond WCAG, in particular, by carefully considering the needs of people with cognitive disability.
+But our goal is to take our digital accessibility beyond the minimum we need to do.

 WCAG has four main principles: